- Prospective Students

 The Economics Department discontinued having a separate pre-registration for Majors and Minors in 2001.
 This was because (1) our core classes are offered sufficiently often and with large enrollment caps so that effectively they rarely close out, and (2) we could find no evidence that non-majors/minors are shutting out Economics majors/minors from field courses.
 When field courses do close out, it is when upperclassmen Economics majors/minors register in sufficient numbers to exclude underclassmen.
-The Economics Department usually offers a large percentage of the 300-level field courses at least twice a year, so if you are closed out during regular advanced registration, you will usually have numerous chances to take the class later on (especially if you're a Junior/Sophomore/Freshman).
+The Economics Department usually offers a large percentage of the 300-level field courses at least twice a year, so if you are closed out during regular advanced registration, you will usually have numerous chances to take the class later on (especially if you're a Junior/Sophomore/First Year).

 13. What happens if a class fills up during registration?